geological-survey-of-queensland/geological-properties-database/README.md

 ### Definitions
 #### Geological property
 * The observable or measureable properties of a geological or administrative feature.
-* Examples: minerals, hydrocarbons, water properties, stratigraphy, engineering
+* Examples: mineralogy, hydrocarbons, water properties, stratigraphy, engineering

 #### Geological or administrative feature
 * Geological features have properties that are of interest for commercial, environmental and societal reasons.